-- Start doses low (e.g. half adult initial dose) and increase slowly (e.g. every 2-4 days). - Stopping should always be considered and discussed after 6 weeks in order to make a full assessment of ongoing need and benefit. - Monitor for side effects and for potential worsening of cognitive function, which is possible with all antipsychotics. - Also note that use of antipsychotics in the elderly increases risk of pneumonia by up to 60%.
-To reduce CVA risk, ensure patient remains well hydrated and maintains mobility (where possible).
+- Start doses low (e.g. half adult initial dose) and increase slowly (e.g. every 2-4 days). - Stopping should always be considered and discussed after 6 weeks in order to make a full assessment of ongoing need and benefit. - Monitor for side effects and for potential worsening of cognitive function, which is possible with all antipsychotics. - To reduce risk of cognitive impairment and other anticholinergic effects, consider prescribing an antipsychotic with low / no anticholinergic burden. - Also note that use of antipsychotics in the elderly increases risk of pneumonia by up to 60%. - To reduce CVA risk, ensure patient remains well hydrated and maintains mobility (where possible).